Networks with asymmetric inputs: lattice of synchrony subspaces: Introduction

-The situation differs when one considers {\em networks with asymmetric inputs} - each cell receives at most one input edge of each type.
-For this particular type of networks, as shown in Aguiar~\etal~\cite{AADF11}, the set of synchrony subspaces is closed under the sum operation.
-That is, the join operation for the lattice $V(\NN)$ of synchrony subspaces of networks $\NN$ with asymmetric inputs is the sum operation, and so, for this type of networks, $V(\NN)$ is a sublattice of the lattice $I(\NN)$.
 There are several works in the literature that consider networks with asymmetric inputs.
-For example, Agarwal and Field \cite{AF10}, give a necessary and sufficient condition for the dynamical equivalence of two coupled cell networks with asymmetric inputs.
+In \cite{AF10}, Agarwal and Field give a necessary and sufficient condition for the dynamical equivalence of two coupled cell networks with asymmetric inputs.
 Aguiar~\etal~\cite{AADF11} and Field~\cite{F14},~\cite{F17} consider the realization of heteroclinic cycles and networks for homogeneous networks with asymmetric inputs.
 In \cite{NRS16}, Nijholt~\etal\ introduce the concept of fundamental network for homogeneous networks with asymmetric inputs which reveals the hidden symmetries of the networks.
 More recently, Aguiar~\etal~\cite{ADS17} give a characterization of those fundamental networks.
+In \cite{G14}, Ganbat gives the complete classification of codimension-one synchrony-breaking steady-state bifurcations for 1- input regular coupled cell networks.
+In \cite{NRS17}, Nijholt~\etal use projection blocks to describe the bifurcations of a particular type of 1-input regular coupled cell networks, with a ring and only one tail, which they call ring feed-forward networks.

+Synchrony-breaking bifurcations are very relevant from the point of view of applications and the identification of the synchrony subspaces of a network is a crucial aspect in their study.
+For example, the synchrony-breaking bifurcation analysis, for a 1-input network with three-cells, conducted in Golubitsky~\etal~\cite{GPSZ09} has implications for certain models of the auditory system, in particular, models of the basilar membrane and attached hair bundles.
+More concretely, they analyse how the periodic forcing of the first node in a chain of coupled identical systems, corresponding to a 1-input network with three-cells, whose internal dynamics is each tuned near a point of Hopf bifurcation, can lead naturally to successive amplification of the incoming signal.